forbole/big-dipper-2.0-documentation/docs/cosmos-based/frontend/setup.md

 `npm run graphql:codegen` - rebuilds gql types if anything in the `src/graphql` folder has changed

 ## Docker
-If you want to use this with docker update update the following ENV Variables:
+If you want to use this with docker update the following ENV Variables inside the `Dockerfile`:

 ```
 ENV NEXT_PUBLIC_GRAPHQL_URL <your_url>